scottyschup/ruby-curriculum/the-web/http.md

 # HTTP
-## Goals
+## Overview

-* What is a protocol?
-What is HTTP used for?
+* HTTP is a communication protocol commonly used on the internet
-* What are the parts of an HTTP request?
-  * The method?
-    * What are the basic methods?
-    * What is method safety?
+* It is a request-response protocol
-  * The URL?
+* It uses four basic methods (GET, POST, PUT, DELETE) to issue requests
+* The URL encodes multiple pieces of data, mostly to route the request properly
+* An HTTP request has two main parts: the headers and the body
-    * What are the scheme, host, path, and query string?
+* An HTTP response has the same (headers and body)
-  * The body?
-* What is a header?
-* What is the status code used to communicate?
-  * What is the success status code?
-  * What is a missing resource status code?
+* HTTP status codes specify the result of a response
+* Responses usually include HTML or other data in the response body

 ## What is HTTP?
 HTTP is the *HyperText Transfer Protocol*.
 Whenever you visit a webpage, your browser first issues an HTTP *request* for the page to the server, which then issues a *response* back to your computer containing the HTML and content.
+HTTP is a request-response protocol.

-A *protocol* is a system of digital message formats and rules for exchanging those messages.
-In particular, a protocol specifies the formats of the messages the *client* (usually your web browser) and *server* (a web server hosting the page) exchange.
-A protocol defines the structure of these exchanges.
+A *protocol* specifies the format and rules for exchanging messages.
+In this case, it's about specifying the rules between clients (usually a web browser) and servers (a web server hosting the page).

 Let's see an HTTP request get made, and its response.
-This request is made from the command line:
+This request is made from the command line (as opposed to a browser):

 ![http request cycle](http://upload.wikimedia.org/wikipedia/commons/c/c6/Http_request_telnet_ubuntu.png)

+That's a lot, but for now, let's just focus on the structure.
-The part in red is the request; the user specifies a *method* (`GET`), the *resource* (or, in layman's terms, the "page": /wiki/Main_Page), the protocol version (http/1.1) and the *host* (en.wikipedia.org).
+The part in red is the request, and more specifically, the request headers.

+The user specifies a *method* (`GET`), a *resource* (or, in layman's terms, the "page": /wiki/Main_Page), the protocol version (http/1.1) and the *host* (en.wikipedia.org).
 This request will be routed through the internet to the host (a server for en.wikipedia.org), which will then fetch the